lrcry/ExpertMind/README.md

       with the JSON body like
       {
         "nodeDisplay": "This is a test Node name",
-        "nodeDescription": "This is a test Node description"
+        "nodeDescription": "This is a test Node description",
+        "userId": "user_test_id" ```// if someone do this without logged in, just leave it blank```
       }
     - Add a child node to an existed node
     *POST /expertmind_service/add_child_node/*